 After the Ceremonies: New and Selected Poems African Poetry BookUniversity of Nebraska Press #ad - Spanning three decades of work, and gender in intimate, motherhood, the poems in this collection address themes of colonialism, independence, personal ways alongside commentary on broader social issues.
 After the ceremonies is arranged in three parts: new and uncollected poems, some of which Aidoo calls “misplaced or downright lost”; selections from Aidoo’s An Angry Letter in January and Other Poems; and selections from Someone Talking to Sometime.

-After the Ceremonies: New and Selected Poems African Poetry Book #ad - Although aidoo is best known for her novels changes: a love story and our Sister Killjoy, and her plays The Dilemma of a Ghost and Anowa, which are read and performed all over the world, which are widely read in women’s literature courses, her prowess as a poet shines in this collection.
+Although aidoo is best known for her novels changes: a love story and our Sister Killjoy, and her plays The Dilemma of a Ghost and Anowa, which are read and performed all over the world, which are widely read in women’s literature courses, her prowess as a poet shines in this collection.
 Ama ata aidoo is one of the best-known African writers today.

 In the Wake: On Blackness and BeingDuke University Press Books #ad - Initiating and describing a theory and method of reading the metaphors and materiality of "the wake, " "the hold, " and "the weather, " Sharpe shows how the sign of the slave ship marks and haunts contemporary Black life in the diaspora and how the specter of the hold produces conditions of containment, regulation, " "the ship, and punishment, but also something in excess of them.